ArLeyar/nft-wealth-creations-landing/README.md

 ## How can I deploy this project?

-### GitHub Pages Deployment
-This project is configured to automatically deploy to GitHub Pages when changes are pushed to the main branch.

-To enable GitHub Pages:
-1. Go to your repository settings
-2. Navigate to "Pages" section
-3. Under "Build and deployment", select "GitHub Actions" as the source
-4. Under "Custom domain", enter: nwctrading.xyz
-5. Check "Enforce HTTPS" for secure connections

-The custom domain is configured via the CNAME file in the public directory.

-Simply open [Lovable](https://lovable.dev/projects/1f77e9ca-f28d-40dd-869f-396f72feaea0) and click on Share -> Publish.
+Simply open [Lovable](https://lovable.dev/projects/0f6807fb-60be-4290-863c-0e0c110bf459) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

-This project is already set up to use the custom domain: nwctrading.xyz

-If you want to change the domain:
-1. Update the CNAME file in the public directory
-2. Update the custom domain in GitHub Pages settings

-For deploying to a different service, we recommend using Netlify.
+We don't support custom domains (yet).
+If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)